-Council Bluff’s Dream Playground was made entirely possible through the generous support and assistance of community volunteers.
-Recognizing the renewed need for community participation, Class 30 of Leadership Council Bluffs adopted the Dream Playground Reimagined as its Community Trustee Project.
-With each member of the class serving on one of eight project committees, everyone is able to participate in a way that utilizes their personal and professional strengths.
+Council Bluffs’ Dream Playground was made entirely possible through the generous support and assistance of community volunteers.
+Recognizing the renewed need for community participation, Class 30 of Leadership Council Bluffs adopted the Dream Playground Re-Imagined as its Community Trustee Project.
+With each member of the class serving on one of eight project committees, everyone was able to participate in a way that utilizes their personal and professional strengths.

-As a team member, Hunter has helped spearhead one of the most critical components of the project, while utilizing her skills and experience as a civil engineer.
+As a team member, Hunter spearheaded one of the most critical components of the project, while utilizing her professional skills and experience.

-“As an engineer, I’ve been able to use my experience with project construction to help guide project development,” shares Hunter.
-“As chair, I get to help rally community support, which is a detail-oriented challenge requiring significant organization.
-I wanted to have an impact and this position allows me to use my strengths and expertise in a way that will positively impact the community long-term.”
+“My experience with project construction and civil engineering helped guide project development,” she shares.
+“As chair, I helped rally community support, which is a detail-oriented challenge requiring significant organization.
+I wanted to have an impact, and this position allowed me to use my strengths and expertise in a way that will positively impact the community long-term.”

-- Phase I – Placement of playground posts and preliminary work to prepare playground equipment assembly.
+- Phase 1 — Placement of playground posts and preliminary work to prepare playground equipment assembly.

-Playground construction will be set up in an assembly line format with specific tents for equipment, building, and assembly.
-A children’s activity tent will also be available to provide a safe, supervised place for children to play while their parents volunteer.
-Meals for volunteers will be provided at no cost, and a local radio station will be present during the build to provide live progress updates to the community.
+Playground construction was set up in an assembly line format with specific tents for equipment, building, and assembly.
+A children’s activity tent provided a safe, supervised place for children to play while their parents volunteered.

 Barry Cleaveland, a member of the Dream Playground Steering Committee and head of fundraising for the project, estimates that the combined value of cash donations, in-kind services, and volunteer hours exceeds $1.3 million.